Anarchist insurrection of December 1933: 1933 elections

 By the time the CNT called a national meeting to respond to the upcoming general election, various right-wing factions, representing the aristocracy, military officers, bourgeoisie and clergy, joined into a unified bloc: the CEDA.
 In contrast, the left-wing had been divided and fractured by two years of experience in government.
 The Spanish Socialist Workers' Party (PSOE), Republican Action (AR) and Radical Socialist Party (PRS) were all internally divided, which caused the parties to either collapse or splinter.
 Only the Republican Left of Catalonia (ERC), supported by the Catalan middle class, remained internally united.
 Given the fracturing of the left, the CNT thought that the CEDA would inevitably win the election, even if they encouraged their members to vote for a left-wing candidate.
 In response, the CNT initiated a massive propaganda campaign, denouncing politicians of both the left and right as "vultures" and calling for workers to abstain from voting.
 Calls for abstentionism were even taken up by Benito Pabón, a future deputy of the Syndicalist Party, and Miguel Abós, a moderate who had previously voted in the 1931 Spanish local elections.

 The CNT's national plenary meeting was held on 30 October 1933 in Madrid, where regional delegates from Aragon proposed they move towards another insurrection.
 The meeting concluded that, in the event of a right-wing victory in the election, they would carry out a social revolution against the state.
 After the failure of the January 1933 insurrection, the CNT and FAI realised that they could not achieve victory unless they had allies.
 Building on previous collaborative efforts in Andalusia, the CNT improved relations with rank-and-file militants of the socialist-aligned Unión General de Trabajadores (UGT), aiming to create a revolutionary alliance in regions such as Asturias.
 The meeting resolved to carry out a ruthless agitation campaign against the parliamentary system, presenting revolutionary socialism as the best response to fascism.
-The CNT established a new federation defense cadres, led by Antonio Ortiz as the organisation's Defense Secretary.
+The CNT established a new federation of defense cadres, led by Antonio Ortiz as the organisation's Defense Secretary.
 The organisation's publication, CNT (periodical)|CNT, proclaimed that libertarian communism would rise again in Spain, calling on people to seize their town halls and establish workers' self-management by organising popular assemblies.
 The Nosotros group was divided over the proposed insurrection, with Joan Garcia Oliver believing that they did not have the time or resources necessary to put together a strong paramilitary force, while Buenaventura Durruti called for them to participate in any insurrectionary outburst, in order to warn the incoming government of their revolutionary potential.